Migrating from tilestache

 No

-parameter - Put the revision inside the key prefix -
+revisionparameter - Put the revision inside the key prefix -

 The

-parameter is replaced withkeyprefix
+key prefixparameter is replaced withkeyprefix -

 The

-instead of an array of strings with those combined - Redis cache:
+serversarray is now an array of objects containinghostandportinstead of an array of strings with those combined - Redis cache:

 - Supports a wider variety of configuration options.
 It’s recommended but not required that you consider utilizing a Cluster or Ring deployment if you previously used a single server.